oppia/oppia-web-developer-docs/GHC-Open-Source-Day.md

 _Bash_ [Introduction](http://cs.lmu.edu/~ray/notes/bash/)

+## List of Projects

+_We're still working on this.
+We'll update this section shortly!_

 ## Making A Code Change
 Our central development branch is **develop**, which should be clean and ready for release at any time.
 In general, all changes should be done as feature branches based off of _develop_.
 For a more detailed explanation on how to make a code change, please take a look at [this wiki page](https://github.com/oppia/oppia/wiki/Contributing-code-to-Oppia#instructions-for-making-a-code-change).